JayCeeKay1991/scratchmap/README.md

-Scratchmap is a travel diary web app which allows the user to mark spots on a map and same information on the trip.
+Scratchmap is a travel diary web app which allows the user to mark spots on a map and save information on the trip.

 ## Getting started